James FitzGerald (New Zealand politician): Member of Parliament

 When the 1st New Zealand Parliament was called, FitzGerald was elected MP for the Lyttelton electorate, and represented it from 1853 to 1857, when he resigned during the term of the 2nd New Zealand Parliament.
 Despite his election to Parliament, he chose to retain the Superintendency of Canterbury, a decision criticised by some.
-In Parliament, FitzGerald argued strongly in favour of "responsible government" once again, attempting to make New Zealand's executive responsible to Parliament rather than the Governor.
-The acting Governor, Robert Wynyard, eventually agreed to appoint FitzGerald, Henry Sewell, Frederick Weld, and Thomas Bartley to the Executive Council.
+In Parliament, FitzGerald argued strongly in favour of "responsible government," attempting to make New Zealand's executive responsible to Parliament rather than the Governor.
+This led to the formation of the 1854 FitzGerald Ministry, in which the acting Governor, Robert Wynyard, appointed FitzGerald, Henry Sewell, Frederick Weld, and Thomas Bartley to the Executive Council.
 They were later joined briefly by Dillon Bell, a member of the Legislative Council.

 FitzGerald was chosen to lead this delegation, which lasted from 14 June 1854 to 2 August 1854, and is therefore sometimes said to have headed New Zealand's first "cabinet".
 He had no formal title, however, and did not have sufficient powers to actually govern.
 As such, most historians do not consider him to have been prime minister as the term is used today.
 FitzGerald accepted the position in the belief that full authority would later be transferred from Wynyard's appointees to the new cabinet, and was consequently angry when Wynyard claimed that royal assent (which had not been given) was necessary for this change to occur.
 Seven weeks after their appointment, FitzGerald's cabinet resigned, and was replaced by another cabinet of four persons headed by Thomas Forsaith.

 Later, when the 2nd New Zealand Parliament managed to obtain the power that had eluded the 1st, FitzGerald was too ill to attend.
 Instead, Henry Sewell (one of FitzGerald's colleagues in the first attempted cabinet) was asked to form a government.
 In 1857, FitzGerald resigned from Parliament on the advice of his doctors, and also decided not to seek re-election as provincial superintendent.
 Instead, he left Lyttelton on 30 September on the James Gibson for Sydney and returned to England, where he resumed his work for the Canterbury Association.
 During his time in England, he was offered governorships of both British Columbia and Queensland, but his ill health prevented him from accepting.